Realizing interdependent couplings as thermal or higher-order interactions

 s.t.\ $\phi=\mathrm{exp}\{-\langle k\rangle(1-\phi)(1-q\phi)\}$~\cite{leone2001phase}; a general formula for $M$ layers is given in the Methods.
 The landscape of $\mathcal{F}$ (Fig.~\ref{fig:4}\textbf{a}, inset) unfolds the coexistence threshold, $\langle k\rangle_{cx}$ (Figs.~\ref{fig:4}\textbf{a},\textbf{b}), where hyperloops (frustration) percolate in hypergraphs~{\cite{mezard2003two}} and interdependent networks transition from vulnerable (\textsc{vul}) to robust (\textsc{rob}) structures. \\

-A relevant implication of the above is that, in randomly interdependent ER graphs, the metastability width grows linearly with the number of layers.
-One finds~\cite{{krzakala2007gibbs, zdeborova2007phase, semerjian2008freezing}} that $\langle k\rangle_{sp}=\ln K + \mathcal{O}(\ln\ln K)$ (Fig.~\ref{fig:4}\textbf{b}, dotted curve) while $\langle k\rangle_{cx}\sim K$ (Fig.~\ref{fig:4}\textbf{b}, dashed curve) for $K\gg1$, unveiling that typical instances of networks of ER graphs can almost surely be dismantled over regimes of connectivity much broader than those found in previous studies~\cite{gao-naturephysics2012}. \\
+A relevant implication of the above is that, in randomly interdependent ER graphs, the metastability width grows {\em linearly} with the number of layers.
+One finds~\cite{{krzakala2007gibbs, zdeborova2007phase, semerjian2008freezing}} that $\langle k\rangle_{sp}=\ln K + \mathcal{O}(\ln\ln K)$ (Fig.~\ref{fig:4}\textbf{b}, dotted curve) while $\langle k\rangle_{cx}\sim K$ (Fig.~\ref{fig:4}\textbf{b}, dashed curve) for $K\gg1$, unveiling that typical interdependent ER graphs can almost surely be dismantled over much broader regimes of connectivity than those found in previous studies~\cite{bianconi2018multilayer}! \\